-When a final grade has been recorded in the student record, the grade may not be changed without approval of the instructor and/or Program Dean.
-Students who feel that they have received an erroneous grade may appeal the grade to the instructor and/or Program Dean no later than 30 days from the completion of the course.
+When a final grade has been recorded in the student record, the grade may not be changed without approval of the instructor and/or Program Director or Lead Faculty.
+Students who feel that they have received an erroneous grade may appeal the grade to the instructor and/or Program Director or Lead Faculty no later than 30 days from the completion of the course.